Philip Hollobone - Conservative Candidate for Kettering Constituency

 Since being elected, Philip has one of the best combined speaking and voting records in the House of Commons of any MP, as well as the lowest expenses.
 His aim is to stand up and speak out on behalf of local people.
 "As the local MP, my job is to be the voice of local people at Westminster, not Westminster's voice in Kettering," Philip says.
 "My task is to stand up and speak out for the Kettering Constituency."
 Philip also arranges visits for local people to see the Houses of Parliament and hundreds of local residents have taken advantage of this.

-Philip has been keen to raise in Parliament issues important to local people such as building over-development in Northamptonshire, the funding of Northamptonshire Police, local NHS dentistry, congestion on the A14, the future of sub post offices in Northamptonshire, the future of Kettering General Hospital, GPs in Northamptonshire, the involvement of local people in planning housing developments, help for small business in Northamptonshire, planning applications for windfarms in Northamptonshire, firework safety, the adoption of local residential roads by the county council, organ donation, and the control of immigration.
+Philip has been keen to raise in Parliament issues important to local people such as building over-development in Northamptonshire, the funding of Northamptonshire Police, local NHS dentistry, congestion on the A14, the future of sub post offices in Northamptonshire, GPs in Northamptonshire, the involvement of local people in planning housing developments, help for small business in Northamptonshire, planning applications for windfarms in Northamptonshire, firework safety, the adoption of local residential roads by the county council, organ donation, and the control of immigration.
 Philip has been pressing Government Ministers particularly hard for extra infrastructure investment into the Kettering area and has welcomed recent Government announcements for the £110m widening of the A14 Kettering bypass from 2013 and the £800m upgrade and electrification of the Midland Mainline railway through Kettering from 2017.